- promote diversity

 - conserve what is in use

-- maintain the ecosystem services that provide better quality to all of life
+- maintain the ecosystem services that provide better quality of life to all

 The Murfreesboro Parks and Recreation Natural Resource Division works on many projects that meet these needs.